Clinical Psychology (CPSY)

 CPSY 4720 Psychology of Athletic Performance (4 Credits)

 Graduate level course to educate students on the psychological aspects of athletic performance, and secondarily coach performance.
 Course content includes the theoretical and practical application of established mental skills (e.g., motivation, efficacy, arousal, anxiety, focus, self-awareness, goal-setting, imagery, team cohesion).
 Concepts will be applied to the evaluation and creation of practice and training plans to enhance athletic performance.

-CPSY 4725 Philosophy, Leadership and Legal Issues of Sport (4 Credits)
+CPSY 4725 Philosophy and Ethics of Sport Coaching (4 Credits)

-Graduate level course to educate students on the social foundations of sport and coaching.
-Course content includes the history and formation of sport and sport coaching, social issues (e.g., race, class, gender, inclusivity, etc.), how sport is used for (un)desirable ends and the public good, the coach's role in demonstrating and encouraging ethical behavior, and legal concepts and the coach's role in reducing negligence and promoting a healthy and safe environment for numerous stakeholders.
-Additional topics include themes across leadership theory (e.g., transformational and servant-leadership, emotional intelligence, athlete-centered coaching) and the relationship between educational institutions and sport/athletics.
+Graduate level course to educate students on the philosophical, social, and ethical foundations of sport and sport coaching.
+Course content includes the history and formation of sport and sport coaching, social issues (e.g., race, class, gender, inclusivity, etc.), how sport is used for (un)desirable ends and the public good, the coach's role in demonstrating and encouraging ethical behavior, and promoting a healthy and safe environment for numerous stakeholders.
+Leadership theory (e.g., transformational and servantleadership, emotional intelligence, athlete-centered coaching) is also touched upon and discussed in relation to the ethics and norms of sport, and the relationship between educational institutions and sport/athletics.
 There are no prerequisites for this course.

 CPSY 4730 Biomechanics of Athletic Performance (4 Credits)